Or download our app "Guided Lessons by Education.com" on your device's app store.

 Main Idea: It's in the Bag!

-- Begin the lesson by reviewing the definition of Main idea, or the most important topic in a text.
+- Begin the lesson by reviewing the definition of Main idea, or the most important topic or idea in a text.

-- Once the video finishes, read the passage on the Main Idea: Elephants attachment to the class.
+- Read the text the Main Idea: Elephants attachment to the class.
 After finishing, highlight what the main idea is, using Supporting details, or facts, statements, or examples that help illustrate the main idea.

 - Summarize the main idea in a concluding sentence.
 Write the sentence on your whiteboard.